 - Ensuring that the school's Mission is reflected in its programs, and is adequately resourced

-The governance structure of the Board of Trustees consists of three standing committees, Finance, Trusteeship, and Executive.
-They are made up of members of the Board, Administration, and members of the community.
+The governance structure of the Board of Trustees consists of four (4) standing committees, Finance, Trusteeship, Facilities and Executive.
+They are made up by a combination of members of the Board, Administration, and members of the community.

 The role of the Finance Committee is to exercise oversight over school finances, recommend draft annual budgets for Board approval, and develop a rolling seven-year financial plan for LCS.

-The Trusteeship Committee is to sustain an effective Board at LCS to carry out its mission using good governance practices and to ensure that a strong pool of candidates stands for election each year.
+The role of the Trusteeship Committee is to sustain an effective Board at LCS to carry out its mission using good governance practices, and to ensure that a strong pool of candidates stands for election each year.

-The role of the Executive Committee is to give recommendations to the Board of Trustees which arise from standing committees.
-The EXCOM committee is designed to facilitate communication between and among board committees, as well as with Board membership as a whole.
+The Executive Committee is composed of the four (4) Board Officers and the Head of School, and its role is to facilitate communication between and among Board committees, as well as with Board membership as a whole.
+As needed, the committee may also serve to support and provide guidance to the Head of School.